How to Paint Rocks With Acrylic Paint in 5-Easy Steps!

-The Kindness rocks project is a trend where people, commonly children, paint rocks of all shapes and sizes, leaving them all over the place for others to find and collect.
+The Kindness rocks project is a trend where people, commonly children, paint rocks of all shapes and sizes, leaving them in public places for others to find and collect.

 The trend originated in the U.S. and has spread to the U.K., Australia, New Zealand, and other countries.

 Here’s a video on how to plant a kindness inspiration garden.
 You can join the kindness rock project here.

 How to paint rocks with acrylic paint and acrylic paint pens.

 - Rocks!-Make sure you have the right rocks on hand! (see below)